braxtondiggs/Articuno/README.md

 # Articuno ![Articuno](cryptonym.png)

-Get, convert and store all episodes of The All Out Show from Youtube
+Retrive and store all episodes of The All Out Show

 ## Build & Development